-If you prefer to contact us by email, or if you have documents or large photos you need us to review, you can email your information to email@example.com.
+You may also contact us by email.
+If you have documents or photos you need us to review, email your information to email@example.com.

-Our law office offers smart, aggressive, and effective assistance in handling your injury claim, injury case, or injury lawsuit.
+The Law Office of Doug Goyen offers intelligent, aggressive, and effective assistance in getting the most out of your injury claim, injury case, or injury lawsuit.

-You need a Dallas injury lawyer who will be as tough, aggressive, intelligent, and persistent as is needed to get the best possible result you can obtain for your case - that is what we offer.
+You need a personal injury lawyer who will be as tough, aggressive, intelligent, and persistent as is needed to get all the insurance proceeds available, and get the best possible result you can obtain for your injury case - that is what we offer.

-The phone call to our office is free, so is the initial consultation with our injury lawyers.
-You have nothing to lose by contacting us regarding your case, but you may have everything to lose in your case if you do discuss your case with competent legal lawyers.
-If you need help for your personal injury case we can help.
+The phone call to our office is free and so is the initial phone consultation with our injury lawyers.
+You have nothing to lose by contacting us regarding your case, but you may have everything to lose if you do discuss your case with competent lawyers.
+You need help with your personal injury case.
+Take advantage of that help to ensure you are not left "out in the cold" by the insurance adjusters.

 See the following links if you have questions regarding these subjects: